-Attire while on campus or in classroom is in compliance with the following dress code and the BHCLR Dress Code, as described in the Student Handbook: General Section.
+Attire while on campus or in the classroom is in compliance with the following dress code and the BHCLR Dress Code, as described in the Student Handbook: General Section.
 Faculty firmly enforces the codes and applies corrective action for non-compliance.
+The purpose of the dress code is to reflect a positive image of the student and the college to the public.